 - Among the Black/African American population, 28% are caregivers and typically spend more than 40 hours per week providing care for a loved one.
 That care recipient is more likely to have dementia and be living below the poverty level.
 The level of care required is also more likely to be at a higher level, involving medication management, housekeeping, and errands, in addition to feeding, dressing, bathing, toilet assistance, and more.
 A 2020 article in Gerontologist goes on to add that Black caregivers are also significantly more likely to be the sole unpaid caregiver for their family member.
 Additionally, they remain less likely to receive information about managing care from medical care providers compared to their White counterparts.
 This indeed is a reflection of how persistent disparities in healthcare for Blacks affect their experience as caregiver.
 This increases their caregiver burden and decreases access to services and resources for the care recipient.

-- The sole caregiver, they average 26 hours of such help each week with half providing a high intensity level of care.
+- Similarly, one in every five Hispanic/Latinos is a caregiver.
+Often the sole caregiver, they average 26 hours of such help each week with half providing a high intensity level of care.
 They also report handling medication management—one of the most challenging and stressful tasks faced by family caregivers—at far higher rates than Whites.
 But while Hispanic caregivers experience high levels of physical and emotional strain, they do not attribute it to their caregiving role.
 One explanation is that cultural norms including familism, the sense of loyalty to the family, and marianismo, the woman’s role as family caretaker, make caring for family members a given among Hispanics.

 - Asian-American and Pacific Islanders (AAPI) caregivers represent 19.2 percent of their population.
 Their primary concerns involve needing help to both navigate the health system and find avenues for self-care.
 These issues may be related to language barriers, or receiving less information from medical care providers, according to the NAC report.